Neural Implicit Manifold Learning for Topology-Aware Density Estimation: Method

 \item Solve for the new position $x^{(t+1)}$ using a constrained Leapfrog step, which entails solving the following system of equations for $x^{(t+1)}$ and the Lagrange multiplier $\lambda \in \mathbb{R}^{n-m}$:

-\end{enumerate} \end{addmargin} Now we describe how Equations \ref{eq:momentum} and \ref{eq:langevin_leapfrog} can be computed without constructing $J_{F_\theta}$.
-With access to efficient Jacobian-vector product and vector-Jacobian product routines, such as those available in functorch \cite{functorch2021}, any expression in the form of $J_F w$ for $w \in \bbR^n$ or $J_F^T v = (v^T J_F)^T$ for $v \in \bbR^{n-m}$ is tractable.
-Furthermore, the inverse term on the right-hand side of Equation \ref{eq:momentum} can be computed with inspiration from work in injective flows by \citet{caterini2021rectangular} who overcome a similar expression using the conjugate gradients (CG) routine \cite{gardner2018gpytorch,nocedal2006numerical,potapczynski2021bias} and their \textit{forward-backward auto-differentiation trick}.
-CG allows us to compute expressions of the form $A^{-1}b$, where $A$ is an $(n-m) \times (n-m)$ matrix.
-In particular, CG requires access only to the operation $v \mapsto Av$, not the matrix $A$ itself.
-In our case, $b= J_F r'$, a Jacobian-vector product, and the operation is $v \mapsto J_F J_F^T v$, which is again computable as a vector-Jacobian product followed by a Jacobian-vector product.
-Due to the shape of $J_{F}$, this operation is most efficiently performed using backward followed by forward-mode auto-differentiation, so our method can be termed the \textit{backward-forward} variant.
+\end{enumerate} \end{addmargin} Now we describe how Equations \ref{eq:momentum} and \ref{eq:langevin_leapfrog} can be computed without constructing $J_{F}$.
+With access to efficient Jacobian-vector product (\texttt{jvp}) and vector-Jacobian product (\texttt{vjp}) routines, such as those available in \texttt{functorch} \citep{functorch2021}, any expression in the form of $J_F w = \texttt{jvp}(F, w)$ for $w \in \bbR^n$ or $J_F^\top v = (v^\top J_F)^\top=\texttt{vjp}(v, J)^\top$ for $v \in \bbR^{n-m}$ is tractable.
+Furthermore, the inverse term on the right-hand side of Equation \ref{eq:momentum} can be computed with inspiration from work in injective flows by \citet{caterini2021rectangular} who overcome a similar expression using the conjugate gradients ($\texttt{CG}$) routine \citep{nocedal2006numerical,gardner2018gpytorch,potapczynski2021bias} and their \textit{forward-backward auto-differentiation trick}. \texttt{CG} allows us to compute expressions of the form $A^{-1}b=\texttt{CG}(A,b)$, where $A$ is an $(n-m) \times (n-m)$ matrix.
+In particular, \texttt{CG} requires access only to the operation $v \mapsto Av$, not the matrix $A$ itself.
+In our case, $b= J_F r'$, a Jacobian-vector product, and the operation is $v \mapsto J_F J_F^\top v$, which is again computable as a vector-Jacobian product followed by a Jacobian-vector product.
+Since $J_{F}$ is a wide matrix, this operation is most efficiently performed using backward-mode followed by forward-mode auto-differentiation, so our method can be termed the \textit{backward-forward} variant.

-Equations \ref{eq:langevin_leapfrog} and \ref{eq:constraint_leapfrog} can be combined into a single minimization problem which can be easily optimized by second-order methods such as L-BFGS \cite{byrd1995limited}:
+Equations \ref{eq:langevin_leapfrog} and \ref{eq:constraint_leapfrog} can be combined into a single minimization problem which can be easily optimized by first-order methods like stochastic gradient descent \citep{robbins1951stochastic} or second-order methods like L-BFGS \citep{byrd1995limited}:

-where, in computationally challenging contexts, we can settle for suboptimal solutions at the cost of introducing some bias.
-We note that L-BFGS outperformed first-order methods like stochastic gradient descent \cite{robbins1951stochastic} or Adam \cite{kingma2014adam} for optimization arguments of this size.
+In computationally challenging contexts, we can settle for suboptimal solutions at the cost of introducing bias.
 Once obtained, $\lambda^*$ can be plugged back into Equation \ref{eq:langevin_leapfrog} to directly calculate $x^{(t+1)}$.